Diabekki/GamerZone/README.md

   - The quiz is compiled of trivia questions based on popular games.
   - There is 10 questions in total to give variety to the user.
   - The aim of the quiz is to be both fun and challenging to the user.
-  - there are previous and next buttons to move through the quiz and an end button which acts as both a submit and link to direct the user back to the hompage.
+  - there are previous and next buttons to move through the quiz and an end button which acts as both a submit button and link to direct the user back to the hompage.
   - A JavaScript alert appears at the end to indicate total player score.

   ![image of quiz](assets/images/background-image-of-quiz.JPG)

 **Quiz box**
-  - The light opacity grey was chosen because I wanted to have the background pop in slightly from the background, I felt a stark grey contrast against the background image would ruin flow.
+  - The light opacity grey was chosen because I wanted to have the background slightly visable, I felt a stark grey contrast against the background image would ruin flow.
-  - The Question font colour is different from answers because I wanted to have a subtle yes noticeable between them, that is why questions are a larger font and slightly blue in colour.
+  - The Question font colour is different from answers because I wanted to have a subtle yes noticeable difference between them, that is why questions are a larger font and slightly blue in colour.

  ![Image of questions and answers box](assets/images/quiz-question-and-answers.JPG)

  **The end of quiz button prompt**
-   - I decide to have an end button overlay the next button when the user reached the end of the quiz.
+   - I decide to have an end button replacing the next button when the user reached the end of the quiz.
     - The end button will bring the user back to the hompage
    - This was done as to not cause an abrupt stop to the user experience and keep flow in tact.